zachmccabe/zachmccabe.github.io/tools.md

 ## Changes

 New phone because it has wider LTE radio support.
 Back on an official build of Android.
-Previously on a de-Googled build of LineageOS.
+Previously running a de-Googled build of LineageOS.

 Using [Orgzly](http://www.orgzly.com/) again.
 It is too good to quit!